|Ease of Use:|

 After setting up our primary network, we then added an SSID via the “Additional SSID” sub page of the network group settings.

 Finally, we can look at the client’s page to get an overview of who was connected to the network.
 From here, you can block clients, set specific names for clients identified by MAC, and more.

-The GWN7610 provides general maintenance capabilities, including managing firmware updates for all paired devices, viewing routing tables, performing ping and trace routes, and taking PCAP’s and save them to a USB drive.
+The GWN7610 provides general maintenance capabilities, including managing firmware updates for all paired devices, viewing routing tables, performing ping and trace routes, and taking PCAP’s and saving them to a USB drive.

-The GWN7610 is not generally a feature heavy device.
-It doesn't have traffic shaping, or bandwidth management per-SSID, or landing pages for guest networks.
+The GWN7610 is not generally a feature-heavy device.
+It doesn't have traffic shaping or bandwidth management per SSID, and it doesn’t have landing pages for guest networks.
 But there's no management software to install and the web UI is very simple to navigate and use.
-Overall, the Grandstream GWN7610 is a relatively basic device that does a small number of critical features very well, and will be a good fit for smaller enterprises that don't have highly complicated IP infastructures.
+Overall, the Grandstream GWN7610 is a relatively basic device that does a small number of critical features very well and will be a good fit for smaller enterprises that don't have highly complicated IP infrastructures.